Ross Douthat

-Ross Gregory Douthat (/ˈdaʊθət/ DOW-thət; born November 28, 1979) is an American author and New York Times columnist.
-He was a senior editor of The Atlantic.
-He has written on religion, politics, and society.
+Ross Gregory Douthat (/ˈdaʊθət/ DOW-thət; born November 28, 1979) is an American columnist and author who is a correspondent for the CBS News program 60 Minutes.

+Prior to joining CBS, he was a conservative columnist at The New York Times, a senior editor at The Atlantic, and film critic for National Review.
+He has written books and articles on religion, politics, and society.

 Early life and education

-Ross Gregory Douthat was born November 28, 1979, in San Francisco, California, to Patricia Snow, a writer, and Charles Douthat, a partner in a New Haven law firm and a poet.
-His great-grandfather was the poet and Governor Charles Wilbert Snow of Connecticut.
+Ross Gregory Douthat was born November 28, 1979, in San Francisco, to Patricia Snow, a writer, and Charles Douthat, a partner in a New Haven law firm and a poet.
+His great-grandfather was the poet and Governor of Connecticut Charles Wilbert Snow.
+Douthat describes his family as "staunch, hardline-Democrats", and attributed his conservativism to a "mild rebellion against my social milieu. [...]
+I’ve always been sort of contrarian and defined myself against my social surroundings a little bit."

 He grew up in New Haven, Connecticut.
-As an adolescent, Douthat converted to Pentecostalism and then, with the rest of his family, to Catholicism.
-Douthat has described his conversion to Catholicism as being influenced by the writing of C. S. Lewis, G. K. Chesterton, and J. R. R. Tolkien.
+Raised Episcopalian, as an adolescent, Douthats family converted first to Pentecostalism and then, with the rest of his family, to Catholicism when he was 17.

 Douthat attended Hamden Hall, a private high school in Hamden, Connecticut, graduating in 1998 as class salutatorian.
+One of his classmates was future New York Times colleague and best man at his wedding, Michael Barbaro.

-Douthat graduated magna cum laude with a Bachelor of Arts degree from Harvard University in 2002, where he was also elected to Phi Beta Kappa.
-While there, he contributed to The Harvard Crimson and edited The Harvard Salient.
+Douthat graduated magna cum laude with a Bachelor of Arts degree in History and Literature from Harvard University in 2002, where he was also elected to Phi Beta Kappa.
+He was also a 2002 Claremont Institute Publius Fellow.

 Career

-Douhat was a senior editor at The Atlantic until 2009.
+In university, Douthat contributed to The Harvard Crimson and edited The Harvard Salient, Harvard's conservative newspaper.

+Douthat began writing for the conservative National Review in 2001.
+Since 2007, he has served as its film critic.

+Douthat started working at The Atlantic in the fall of 2002, leaving in April 2009 as a senior editor.
+Douthat frequently appeared on the video debate site Bloggingheads.tv until 2012.

 In April 2009, he became the youngest regular op-ed writer in The New York Times after replacing Bill Kristol as a conservative voice on the Times editorial page.
-Since 2007, he has been the film critic for National Review.

 In 2025, Douthat began hosting the Times Opinion podcast Interesting Times, which explores the New Right and broader evolutions in American politics.

+In July 2026, 60 Minutes executive producer Nick Bilton announced in an employee memo that Douthat would be joining the broadcast as a correspondent.